awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Provided support for fault injection queries\.

-## Version 3\.1, Compatible with PostgreSQL 11\.6<a name="AuroraPostgreSQL.Updates.20180305.31"></a>
+## Version 3\.1, compatible with PostgreSQL 11\.6<a name="AuroraPostgreSQL.Updates.20180305.31"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 11\.6\.
-For more information about the improvements in release 11\.6, see [PostgreSQL Release 11\.6](https://www.postgresql.org/docs/11/release-11-6.html)\.
+For more information about the improvements in release 11\.6, see [PostgreSQL release 11\.6](https://www.postgresql.org/docs/11/release-11-6.html)\.

 This release contains multiple critical stability enhancements\.
 Amazon highly recommends upgrading your Aurora PostgreSQL clusters that use older PostgreSQL 11 engines to this release\.